March 2005 Archives

 A recent World Changing post reacts to a CRN (Center for Responsible Technology) blog entry on the potential uses of nanotechnology.
 The World Changing essay warns against focusing on technology as the perennial silver bullet to societal ills, and is especially critical of "technophiles" who tout future technology in lieu of taking viable action today.
 As an example; why focus on nanotechnology to solve malaria problems when mosquito nets that are currently available can be used to help prevent this serious disease?

-The point is well taken, certainly it's nice to see people coming around to articulate this, though it seems at first glance that CRN's blog is a somewhat weak rhetorical launch pad for such an argument.
-So we could leave it at that, but the World Changing article and its juxtapositon to the CRN article bring up some points.
-The World Changing article strongly distinguishes between two types of "technophiles"; "technoprogressives", and the others;
+The point is well taken, and certainly it's nice to see people coming around to articulate this.
+But it seems to me that CRN's blog is a somewhat weak rhetorical launch pad for such an argument.
+So I could leave it at that, but the World Changing article and its juxtapositon to the CRN article motivate me to make a couple counterpoints.
+The WC article strongly distinguishes between two types of "technophiles", those who hue to a "technoprogressive" agenda, and the others;

 "market libertarian technophiles who like to handwave about abstract indefinite futures in which injustice will somehow evaporate so as to help justify their own ugly indifference to injustice today".

-With a flourish of typing and disdainful curl of the upper lip, the author categorically divides the sage "progressive" from the ignorant "libertarian" technophiles.
-It's catchy and tempting but...
+With a flourish of typing and disdainful curl of the upper lip, the author categorically divides the sage "progressive", from the ignorant "market libertarian technophiles".
+It's a tempting idea, but I suggest we consider that "market libertarian technophiles" don't suffer from "ugly indifference to injustice".
+Perhaps they evolve their thinking via patterns something like this:

 Ethics- The NIH and FDA